-The Anishinabek Nation Governance Agreement (referred to in the rest of this document as the "Agreement") is a proposed self-government agreement between Canada, the Union of Ontario Indians (Anishinabek Nation), and the First Nations that approve the Agreement by vote.
-It includes Canada recognizing First Nation jurisdiction over elections, citizenship (E'Dbendaagzijig), culture and language.
+The Anishinabek Nation Governance Agreement (referred to in the rest of this document as the "Agreement") is a proposed self-government agreement between Canada, the Anishinabek Nation (Union of Ontario Indians), and the First Nations that approve the Agreement by vote.
+It includes Canada recognizing First Nation jurisdiction over leadership selection (elections), citizenship (E'Dbendaagzijig), language and culture, and First Nation management and operations.
 It also includes recognizing constitutions in regards to these areas and the Anishinabek Nation Government.

 Canada is represented by the Minister of Indigenous and Northern Development.

-This document describes the Governance Agreement in plain language.
+This document describes the Agreement in plain language.